 5.4 Registry / Registrar Operations

 Should a variant management mechanism for the top level be adopted by ICANN, this would entail a number of operational issues for registry operators as well as for registrars operating for the relevant TLDs.
-Although not necessarily tied to ICANN’s management of the root zone, these are issues that would be expected to be resolved the ICANN community.
+Although not necessarily tied to ICANN’s management of the root zone, these are issues that would be expected to be resolved within the ICANN community.
 These issues are discussed in this section.

 5.4.1 DNS Resolution